gkmone511/html-authentication/README.md

 # html-authentication

-## This is a html project for Team A
+## This is a HTML project for Team A